Skip to main content

 Muscles are made up of a multitude of fibers or individual motor units.
 When a muscle is contracted, the fibers operate like shift workers to share the load.
 Some fibers work for a while, then others take their place.
 This trade-off of activity is a healthy way to prevent burnout within a muscle.
 However, MTPs in a muscle prevents it from successfully sharing the workload.
 Pain also interferes with this process.3

 “When one or more MTPs are in a muscle,” says Ge, “the motor units are firing all the time; they never stop.
 The normal shifting mechanism is lost, leading to premature development of muscle fatigue.”
-In the case of fibromyalgia, Ge adds: “Patients are quickly getting tired and fatigued due to the existence of a large amount of MTPs.”
-Keep this defective shift-work system in mind when trying to manage your fibromyalgia pain.
+In the case of fibromyalgia, Ge adds: “Patients are quickly getting tired due to the existence of a large amount of MTPs.”
+You must keep this defective shift-work system in mind when managing your fibromyalgia pain.

 Migrating Pains Are Real

 Moving past the hurdles of accelerated muscle fatigue, Ge assessed pain levels at the trapezius and a distant muscle in the leg.
-Remember, the leg was relaxed during the entire procedure.
-Pain sensitivity was measured at three time points: before and immediately after contracting the shoulders, as well as 20 minutes later.
+Remember, subjects were sitting so the legs were relaxed during the procedure.

 Quote on who pain signals enter the spinal cord, get amplified, and then redirected to other body regions in fibromyalgia patients.

 The brief muscle contraction in the healthy group led to less pain in the shoulder area right after the exercise and 20 minutes later.
 This is what should happen when taxing one’s muscles.
-It’s the pain inhibits pain phenomenon.
-After all, if this did not happen, people would avoid exercise at all costs!
-Pain sensitivity in the lower leg was unaffected in the healthy group, but not so in the patients.
+Otherwise, people would avoid exercising at all costs.
+And when Ge checked for pain in the lower leg, the healthy group didn’t experience any discomfort but the patients did.

-Pain levels started out much higher in the fibromyalgia group (as expected).
-But the spinal cord and brain did not kick in to relieve post-exercise soreness in the shoulders.
-Worse yet, pain sensitivity increased significantly in the leg muscle that was relaxed throughout the study.
-This increase in leg pain persisted for at least 20 minutes after the shoulder contractions.
+In the fibromyalgia group, the spinal cord and brain did not kick in to relieve post-exercise soreness in the shoulders.
+Worse yet, pain increased significantly in the leg muscles that were relaxed throughout the study.
+This increase in leg discomfort persisted for at least 20 minutes after the shoulder contractions.

 What does this mean?
-The system in the spinal cord and brain that people rely upon to ease post-exercise discomfort is doing the opposite in people with fibromyalgia.
-There is a shift from pain inhibition to pain amplification.
-This is why managing your fibromyalgia pain is perplexing because muscles you don’t use start hurting for no apparent reason.
+The system in the spinal cord and brain that people rely upon to ease post-exercise achiness is doing the opposite in people with fibromyalgia.
+Instead of soothing your discomfort, muscle contractions make it worse.
+So, managing your fibromyalgia pain becomes a perplexing challenge because muscles you don’t use start hurting for no apparent reason.

 Why Your Pain Spreads

-What could be causing your pain to spread to other areas?
-When a persistent barrage of painful signals enters your spinal cord, your central nervous system can undergo changes in how it functions.
+When a persistent barrage of painful signals enters your spinal cord, your central nervous system changes how it functions.
 Ordinarily, these alterations are just temporary until the painful situation resolves (such as an injury).
-But in fibromyalgia patients, these changes appear to be more permanent in nature.
+But in fibromyalgia patients, these changes appear to be permanent.

-Pain is supposed to be a danger signal, and you have NMDA receptors in your cord that can amplify pain.
-For just a short time, the NMDA receptors get rowdy to snag your brain’s attention.
-As soon as the brain gets the pain under control, the NMDA receptors stop making a fuss.
-In fibromyalgia, the NMDA receptors are chronically turned on and the brain is overwhelmed.
+Pain is supposed to be a short-lived danger signal.
+However, if your brain doesn’t put a lid on your pain, you have special sensors in your spinal cord that magnify the signals.
+They are like a fail-safe mechanism to make sure your brain is aware of the situation.
+As soon as the brain gets your pain under control, these sensors stop making a fuss.
+But in fibromyalgia, they are chronically turned on and your brain is overwhelmed.

 The pain signals entering the cord get amplified, then redirected to other body regions to make them ache.
 So, if you are on your feet all day, they will become sore and cause the muscles in your arms to hurt too.
-The unpredictable migration of pain in fibromyalgia makes living with this disease trickier.
+And pain that migrates is tough to control.

 Minimizing Symptom Flares